rortega2/Numerical-Methods-Algorithm/False Position/README.md

 # False Position
-Uses False Position to evaluate the root at a given function
+MATLAB Funciton that uses False Position to evaluate the root at a given function
 ### Input:
 * func - Name of function
 * xl,xu - Lower and upper guesses